breadboard-bi/breadboard/README.md

 BI Server
 ==========
 The cubes, dashboards, and reports were originally created using Pentaho BI Server V1.2 GA.
 This is a *very* old version of Pentaho, so much of the content requires significant updates to be useful.
-Old version of Pentaho BI server are available on SourceForge - http://sourceforge.net/projects/pentaho/files/.
+The last version the content was known to work on was 4.8.1.
+Old versions of Pentaho BI server are available on SourceForge - http://sourceforge.net/projects/pentaho/files/.

 Documentation
 =============